 Sunday Mostly sunny.
 Winds SE/SW 15 to 20 km/h tending S/SW 20 to 30 km/h in the morning then tending S/SE 15 to 20 km/h in the evening.
 Daytime maximum temperatures 21 to 27.

 Monday Sunny.
 Winds S/SE 15 to 20 km/h tending E/SE 15 to 25 km/h early in the morning then tending SE/SW in the early afternoon.

 Tuesday Sunny.
 Winds NE/SE 15 to 20 km/h tending N/NW during the day then tending SE/SW during the evening.

 Wednesday Sunny.
-Winds E 20 to 30 km/h becoming light during the afternoon then becoming E 15 to 20 km/h during the evening.
+Winds N/NE 20 to 30 km/h turning NW during the day then tending NW/SW 15 to 20 km/h during the evening.

 Gascoyne Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||12||25||5%||< 1mm||Nil||SE 28||42||S 30||42|

 Residents in the South Australian towns of Virginia, Lewiston and Port Wakefield had a brief reprieve from the rain overnight but they have been warned further flooding is possible later this afternoon.